LovelaceAcademy/Learn/_posts/2021-11-16-nft-minting-guide.markdown

 ```

 ### Sign Raw Minting Tx
-Note that we are signing the Tx with both `ft-policy.skey` and `source.skey` to provide two witnesses to the Tx.
+Note that we are signing the Tx with both `nft-policy.skey` and `source.skey` to provide two witnesses to the Tx.
 ```bash
 cardano-cli transaction sign  \
     --signing-key-file nft-policy.skey  \